RandomInternetPreson/text_generation_webui_xtt_Alts/README.md

+# The orignal repo should be compatible  with winodows now:
+ use these instructions if you need help installing extensions

 # XTTSv2 for text-generation-webui (WINDOWS)
 This is a simple extension for [text-generation-webui](https://github.com/oobabooga/text-generation-webui/) that enables multilingual TTS, with voice cloning using XTTSv2 from [coqui-ai/TTS](https://github.com/coqui-ai/TTS).